Turning your Markdown into a finished document.

 Pressing the Export button in the bottom right area of the window will open the Export Drawer, allowing you to quickly choose an export option without having to remember shortcuts for each one.
 The shortcut key to open the Export Drawer is ⇧⌘E.

 The Export Drawer allows you to save your document as HTML, single-page PDF, paginated PDF, RTF package, or a Microsoft Word DOC or DOCX file.
+You can also save to a new Markdown file (Marked-specific features will be rendered and their results included), an Open Document (ODT), or as OPML for use in other applications.

 Use the Copy HTML feature to put the HTML source code for your preview into your clipboard without any hassle.
 You can select it from the gear menu, or just hit ⇧⌘C. The copied HTML will be a snippet ready for insertion into a blog, forum or HTML document.